 Wine rated (2025 guide) 97/100

-The 2013 Reserva Viña Tondonia is a blend of 70% tempranillo, 20% garnacha and 10% graciano and mazuelo, grown in the limestone soils of the Tondonia meander in Rioja Alta.
-Aged largely in American oak barrels, it offers discreet aromas of black fruits, wild herbs, balsamic notes and sweet spices, with light hints of cedar and vanilla.
-Medium-bodied, with a chalky grip and layered tertiary finish, this is a benchmark classic - refined, enduring and unmistakably Tondonia.
+The 2013 Reserva Viña Tondonia is a blend of 70% Tempranillo, 20% Garnacha, and 10% Graciano and Mazuelo, grown in the limestone soils of the Tondonia meander in Rioja Alta.
+Aged largely in American oak barrels, it offers subtle aromas of black fruit, wild herbs, balsamic notes, and sweet spices, with hints of cedar and vanilla.
+Medium-bodied, with a chalky grip and a layered tertiary finish, it is a classic benchmark—refined, enduring, and unmistakably Tondonia.
 2025-2055

 James Suckling